 Sven Nyholm received his PhD from the University of Michigan in 2012.
 His dissertation, on Kant’s ethics, was awarded the Proquest Distinguished Dissertation Award.
 A revised version, with the title Revisiting Kant’s Universal Law and Humanity Formulas, was published in book form by De Gruyter in 2015.
 Before joining the faculty at TU/e in 2015, Nyholm worked at the University of Cologne for three years.
 Nyholm’s undergraduate education was at Lund University in Sweden, where he received a BA and an MA in philosophy in 2005.
 His articles have appeared in general philosophy journals, ethics journals, and bioethics journals including Journal of the American Philosophical Association, European Journal of Philosophy, Metaphilosophy, Ethical Theory and Moral Practice, Journal of Applied Philosophy and The Cambridge Quarterly of Healthcare Ethics.
 A co-authored article (on happiness) appeared in the first volume of the Oxford Studies in Experimental Philosophy.
 More recently, a co-authored article on love and sex robots appeared in an anthology on Robot Sex published by the MIT Press.

 From sex robots to love robots: is mutual love with a robot possible?Robot sex: social and ethical implications (2017)

-Deep brain stimulation, authenticity and value: further reflectionsCambridge Quarterly of Healthcare Ethics (2017)
+Deep brain stimulation, continuity over time, and the true selfCambridge Quarterly of Healthcare Ethics (2016)

 - Entrepreneurship and Corporate Social Responsibility